- Find a Trail

 |NC||4.3 mi||Asphalt, Gravel||

 If you enjoy rail-trails that flaunt their railroading past, you're sure to love the Thermal Belt Rail-Trail.
-This well-maintained route runs 8 miles from Spindale north to Gilkey, passing through the...
+The pathway is paved from Gilkey to the US 74 bridge in Forest City; the remainder of the...

 |NC||8 mi||Asphalt, Crushed Stone||